 Shumla, Texas – Another Railroad Casualty

 About eight miles northwest of Seminole Canyon State Park is the old townsite of Shumla, Texas.
-Yet another stop along the Galveston, Harrisburg, & San Antonio Railroad, this station, situated on the north side of the tracks, got its start at the same time as the other railroad towns of the area, in 1882.
-The year before, hundreds of Chinese and European immigrants worked to connect the eastern and western halves of America’s second and southern-most transcontinental rail line.
+Yet another stop along the Galveston, Harrisburg, & San Antonio Railroad, this station, situated on the north side of the tracks, got its start in 1882, the same year as the other railroad towns of the area.
+The year before, hundreds of Chinese and European immigrants worked to connect the eastern and western halves of America’s second and southernmost transcontinental rail line.

 Once a tent city stretching more than a mile long, it teemed with hundreds of graders and tracklayers as well as crew bosses, engineers, and a variety of camp followers, including peddlers, whiskey sellers, gamblers, and “working women.”